Creating webhooks

 - Two parameters: The body text of the email and the API key for authentication.

-We recommend that you read the generic explanation about what attributes and parameters are in webhooks before following this tutorial.
+We highly recommend that you read about webhooks and defining their payload before following this tutorial.

 If you prefer sending the data from Talon.One as an effect, create a custom effect instead.